Framework for the Future: A Catalyst for Coherence and Collective Efficacy

 At the core of learner-centered leadership is the ambition to empower all learners to know who they are, thrive in community, and actively engage in the world as their best selves.
-To this end, very much like learner-centered learning success metrics are anchored in students discovering their unique strengths and interests, solving real-world problems, and collaborating with others as they persist through challenges, district and school leaders can engage in the same collaborative and authentic process to co-construct their ecosystem’s Framework for the Future.
 Using Simon Sinek’s (2011) “Start With Why,“ Golden Circle Theory, the following paragraphs detail the “why”, as well as the “how” and “what” of the Framework for the Future.

 The “Why”: Defining and Aligning on a Framework for the Future

-The Framework for the Future is also leveraged to bring coherence to an education system and strengthen levels of collective efficacy.
-The importance and positive influence that clearly operationalized guiding statements have on designing purpose-driven organizations is supported by a plethora of references and many authors including Fullan and Quinn (2016).
+The Framework for the Future is a catalyst for developing coherence in an education system and strengthening levels of collective efficacy.
+The importance and positive influence that clearly operationalized guiding statements have on designing purpose-driven organizations is supported by a plethora of references and many authors, including Fullan and Quinn (2016).
 Additionally, the Framework for the Future increases levels of collective efficacy by providing a shared understanding of the organization’s purpose, strengthening commitment to a common vision, and fortifying a strong sense of teamwork among all education partners.

 The “How”: Leveraging Design Thinking